-If you’ve just been diagnosed with some form of heart disease – angina, hypertension (high blood pressure), thrombosis, a stroke or heart attack – your doctor is probably unlikely to focus on these risk factors.
+If you’ve just been diagnosed with some form of heart disease – angina, Hypertension is more commonly known as high blood pressure…. (high blood pressure), thrombosis, a stroke or heart attack – your doctor is probably unlikely to focus on these risk factors.
 Instead, you’ll probably be prescribed a cocktail of drugs to lower your cholesterol, bring down your blood pressure and thin your blood.
 The trouble is these medications all interfere with some aspect of your body’s chemistry and none are necessary if you address the underlying causes of heart disease.

 The combined strategy of changing your diet, improving your lifestyle, and taking the right supplements is likely to be far more effective than taking prescribed drugs for both preventing and reversing cardiovascular disease, without the side effects.
 If you are on medication and take these steps to reduce your risk, and thereby achieve normalization of the biochemical markers for cardiovascular disease, there should be no need to continue taking cardiovascular medication.

 However, do not, and we repeat, DO NOT, change any prescribed medication without first consulting your doctor.